hugovk/ply/docs/ply.rst

 Using Python -OO Mode
 ---------------------
-Because of PLY's reliance on doc-strings, it is not compatible with `-OO` mode of the interpreter (which strings doc strings).
+Because of PLY's reliance on docstrings, it is not compatible with `-OO` mode of the interpreter (which strings doc strings).
 If you want to support this, you'll need to write a decorator or some other tool to attach doc strings to functions.
 For example: